CreativeMaladjustment/stelligent-u-020201208/07-load-balancing/README.md

 _What is the benefit of breaking up the load balancer into specific listeners and target groups?_

+Allows for microservice architectures, one load balancer can forward requests to different target groups which can be serving up different functions of business logic.

 #### Lab 7.1.2: Health Checks

 Now, let's update our health check to see what happens when things go